Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

-- Family Discounts: High-risk drivers with teen drivers or family members on the same plan can save up to 20% with bundles and multi-vehicle policies.
+- Family Discounts: High-risk drivers with teens or young family members on the same plan can save up to 20% with bundles and multi-vehicle policies.

-- Wide Network: Farmers maintains a strong agent network, offering personalized support for high-risk drivers who need SR-22 filings.
+- Wide Network: Our Farmers Insurance review found that Farmers maintains a strong agent network, offering personalized support for high-risk drivers who need SR-22 filings.

 Cons

-- Slightly Higher Base Rate: At $106 per month, high-risk drivers may pay more than competitors.
+- Slightly Higher Base Rate: At $106 per month, high-risk auto insurance quotes may be higher than competitors.

 - Low Discount Cap: Farmers only offers a 10% defensive driving discount to high-risk drivers.